Aif4thah/SecCW/README.md

 ## 3. Receive

 > [!TIP]
-> The easy way to receive is to use a radio receiver, a third party tool such as SDR#, or a simple Talkie Walkie.
+> The easy way to receive is to use a radio receiver, a third party tool such as SDR#, or a simple Talkie-Walkie.

 ### 3.1 Receive and Decode cypher-text